 - Prepare and leave written instructions of their feed, turnout routine, rugs, etc at the yard should you have to ask someone to help you out without much notice

 - It’s advisable to check they have public liability insurance in place to protect their interests if they need to look after our animals.
-Harry Hall insurance starts immediately and is only £3.58 a month.
-Should someone you know need insurance, click here to send them the link.
+Harry Hall insurance starts immediately and should someone you know need insurance, click here to send them the link.

 - Veterinary professionals will still be allowed to work and have access to yards.
 We recommend only calling your vet when necessary.
 Non-emergency appointments should be postponed where possible.